__________________________________________________________________

 Jerusalem is the Dead Sea valley, wherein all streams flow to the Dead Sea, and

 none flow eastward.
-In olden times that valley was luxuriant and
+In olden times that valley was luxuriant and well watered;

-In Abraham’s time it was “like the garden of the LORD”
+in Abraham’s time it was “like the garden of the LORD” (Gen. 13:10) but was not

 the original garden.
 The Indus River region is worth consideration, except that

-the river flows southwest, rather than east, and the southern plain
+the river flows southwest, rather than east, and the southern plain towards India

 is totally open, it is not enclosed.
-Another possibility is the Brahmaputra
+Another possibility is the Brahmaputra River

-only as we consider the Sichuan valley of west-central China that we find
+It is only as we consider the Sichuan valley of west-central China that we find

 an interior valley exactly matching the Biblical record.
-It is called
+It is called four streams

 (Sichuan), and is a large basin surrounded on all sides by tall mountain ranges,